eaudeweb/lcc-toolkit/README.md

           REQFILE: requirements-dev.txt
       entrypoint: bash

-Then run the web service
+To create and run the develop stack:
+    docker-compose up -d

-    docker-compose run --service-ports web
+    docker-compose ps
+    docker exec -it lcct.web bash

 and run the following: